-In May 2020, we filed a Registration Statement on Form S-3 covering the resale of the shares underlying all of the currently outstanding warrants (the Warrant Registration Statement).
+On May 1, 2020, we filed a Registration Statement on Form S-3 covering the resale of the shares underlying all of the currently outstanding warrants at that time (the Warrant Registration Statement).
 The SEC declared the Warrant Registration Statement effective on May 13, 2020.
-No outstanding warrant is subject to any down-round anti-dilution protection feature.
-All of the outstanding warrants are exercisable by the holders only by payment in cash of the stated exercise price per share.
+No outstanding warrant, including the warrants issued in connection with the October 2023 Public Offering, is subject to any down-round anti-dilution protection feature.